rooprg/credit_risk_classification/README.md

 **(2) Results**

-Machine Learning Model 1:
+The confusion matrix elucidates the performance of the model for which true values are known:

+- True Positive (TP)

+- True Negative (TN)

+- False Positive (FP)

+- False Negative (FN)

 The classification report provides input on how well the model is performing for each class of loan status.
-The classification report for this exercise is below and is posted in the **Report** folder-
+The classification report for this exercise is below and is also posted in the **Report** folder-

 ![Classification Report](Report/classification_report.png)

+The two classifications are related to loans, namely Healthy and High Risk.

+- **Precision** metrics indicates the percentage of positive predictions (TP) relative to total positive predictions (TP + FP)

+- **Recall** metrics indicates the precentatge of correct positive predictions (TP) relative to the total actual positives (TP + FN)

+- **f1 Score** metrics are compared to 1.0 to provide insight on how well the model does of predicting

+- **Support** metrics denote the number of actual occurrences of a class in the dataset

 **(3) Summary**